 Thank you for your ongoing support in giving these young children the best possible start in life.

-During her visit in December Carolyn was also able to visit two other areas in South Sudan to work with parents and local leaders to set up Kindergartens for children who have no access to education.
-Exisitng community buildings such as churches will be used to house the classes and parents will pay a small contribution termly to support the teachers and to enable the children to have a modest meal of rice and beans each day.
+When Carolyn visited in August 2023 she was able to visit two other areas in South Sudan and work with parents and local leaders to set up Kindergartens for the local children who have had no access to education.
+Exisiting community buildings such as churches are being used to house the classes and parents are paying a small contribution termly to support the teachers and to enable the children to have a modest meal of rice and beans each day.

 In both areas, Rokon and Awerial, over 200 young children have been registered to attend classes.
-The schools have been given some basic materials such as a chalk board , some simple resources and stationery as well as enough to provide food for the children for the first term.
+The long term need is for school buildings as the community buildings they are currenty using aren’t big enough for the number of children wanting to attend.
 The children are so excited to be able to go to school and thank all those who have made this possible.

 There are many challenges ahead so please follow the link to donate